bolaft/bannerlord-retinues/docs/troubleshooting.md

 **Q: I can't see modded items in the list**
 **A:** If the modded items are not worn by any troop then you'll have to either unlock them by discards, unlock all items from the config menu, or use the cheat console (see below) to unlock items individually.

-**Q: I have fiefs but the recruits are still vanilla troops?**
-**A:** It can take a couple of in‑game days for volunteers to refresh and be replaced by your custom troops.

 **Q: How can I equip my troops with smithed weapons?**
 **A:** You have to unlock the *Clan Traditions* doctrine perk first.